University of Amsterdam Students Research VBW Case Study

 25 April 2022

-Ella Bailey, Emma Brent, Ranish Balak, and Robrecht Haex, students of the MSc Archival and Information Studies (led by Dr Annet Dekker) at the University of Amsterdam, researched Het Nieuwe Instituut's Collection in January 2022, in particular the Vrouwen Bouwen Wonen network archive as case study (and its implications in the planned tools Archival Care Rider, and the HNI acquisition document Archival Processing Plan+).
+Ella Bailey, Emma Brent, Ranish Balak, and Robrecht Haex, students of the MSc Archival and Information Studies (led by Dr Annet Dekker) at the University of Amsterdam, researched Het Nieuwe Instituut's Collection in January 2022, in particular the Vrouwen Bouwen Wonen network archive as case study (and its implications in the planned tools Archival Care Rider, and the HNI acquisition document Archival Processing Plan+.
+Quote:

-/"The term network-archive was chosen to describe the VBW archive at an early stage of the process of thinking about and acquiring parts of the archive.
+"The term network-archive was chosen to describe the VBW archive at an early stage of the process of thinking about and acquiring parts of the archive.
 However, the implication of this term has not been expanded upon yet.
 What exactly is meant by a network-archive?
-This question is especially relevant because it touches upon two domains: archival practice and an understanding of the VBW movement./"
+This question is especially relevant because it touches upon two domains: archival practice and an understanding of the VBW movement."

-From: Vrouwen Bouwen Wonen: A Network Archive Case Study Report, by Ella Bailey, Emma Brent, Ranish Balak and Robrecht Haex)
+From: Vrouwen Bouwen Wonen: A Network Archive Case Study Report, by Ella Bailey, Emma Brent, Ranish Balak and Robrecht Haex.

 The Vrouwen Bouwen Wonen network archive enables us to better understand the situated, kaleidoscopic map of national and international women's movements, work, and feminist design strategies in spatial practice - particularly from the 1980s to the early 2000s.
 The archive, the practitioners involved, the way their network was structured, their modes of operation and outputs challenge the institutional operations carried out up until this point in Het Nieuwe Instituut.